How Can I Attract and Retain Talent?

 The supportive, emotional and expressive

-The organized, detail-oriented and plan-focused
+The organised, detail-oriented and plan-focused

 The strategic, idea-oriented and integrative.